Rooster Town

 Throughout the 1950s, many residents left under pressure from developers to relocate.
-During that time, Winnipeg city council sold the land to a developer, and in 1959 then-mayor Stephen Juba and city council evicted the homes, despite protest from the residents.
+During that time, Winnipeg City Council sold the land to a developer, and in 1959 then-mayor Stephen Juba and the city council evicted those dwelling in the homes, despite protest from the residents.
 The houses were burnt down or bulldozed to make way for Grant Park Shopping Centre and Grant Park High School.

-Recent scholarship, such as the book Rooster Town: The History of an Urban Métis Community, 1901–1961 by Evelyn Peters, Matthew Stock and Adrian Werner and an article by David G. Burley in Urban History Review / Revue d'histoire urbaine, explore the long-hidden history of this community.
+Later scholarship, such as the book Rooster Town: The History of an Urban Métis Community, 1901–1961 by Evelyn Peters, Matthew Stock and Adrian Werner and an article by David G. Burley in Urban History Review / Revue d'histoire urbaine, has explored the long-hidden history of this community.

-In 2019, the city of Winnipeg installed a public art piece, titled the Rooster Town Kettle at the Beaumont Station of the Southwest Winnipeg Transitway.
-Designed by Métis artist Ian August, the five-meter tall sculpture resembles a copper kitchen kettle, and is large enough to hold the amount of daily water that would be required for 250 people, the size of the Rooster Town community at its peak.
+In 2019, the city of Winnipeg installed a public art piece, titled Rooster Town Kettle, at the Beaumont Station of the Southwest Winnipeg Transitway.
+Designed by Métis artist Ian August, the five-meter-tall sculpture depicts a copper kitchen kettle large enough to hold the amount of daily water that would be required for 250 people, the size of the Rooster Town community at its peak.
 The piece is intended as both a symbol of the Rooster Town settlement and the plight of Indigenous communities still under boil-water advisories.

 In 2022, the city of Winnipeg renamed the former Pan Am Pool Park, located at Grant Avenue and Cambridge Street, to "Rooster Town Park" to honour the Métis families who were forced out of their homes.
 The sign was unveiled by Philip and Frank Sais, whose families lived in Rooster Town, and city councillor John Orlikow.